-Consumers are not expected to understand the nature of IT computing services they use, to know what’s behind and to be able to differentiate one provider or another.
+Consumers are not expected to understand the nature of the IT computing services they use, to know what’s behind, and to be able to differentiate one provider or another.
 Brand means a lot in any business – the bigger the better.
 Therefore, the big IT Hosting and Cloud computing brands get the most clients.
 They might or might not have the best possible IT infrastructure and they might or might not have a service that is stable enough.
 What they can’t do better than their smaller and middle-sized competitors for sure is to personalize the service and the customer support.

 What The Big Service Providers Are Good In?